top of page

 City Hall Park Stage

-Sponsored By: Metro Development group & downstreet housing & Community development
+Sponsored By: Metro Development & downstreet housing & Community development

-Stop into “America’s Gin Mill” and enjoy the sounds of DJ 2Rivers.
+Stop into “America’s Gin Mill” and enjoy the sounds of the Lawless Band.
+Join the 10 year celebration of the Ladies Ride for Breast Cancer.
+Cover charge - $5.00.
 Barre Heritage Festival drink specials all weekend long!

 9:00PM-10:00PM: FIREWORK lawn party